AI Search Visibility: What It Is and Why It Matters

 Is AI search visibility worth the effort if the traffic is still small?
 The raw referral traffic from AI is still a small share of total web traffic, but two things make it matter now.
 It's growing fast, and the visits tend to be high-intent, since someone acting on an AI recommendation is often close to a decision.
 Building visibility while the field is young is far cheaper than trying to break in once your category is locked up.

 AI search visibility is the new shape of an old goal: being found when someone is looking.
 The mechanics changed, from ranking a link to earning a place in the answer, and from a public scoreboard to a metric you sample yourself.
 The work is honest and compounding: be genuinely worth quoting, be mentioned where your buyers talk, keep your pages easy to read, and measure your share of the answers so you know what's working.
-Start by checking where you stand today with the AI visibility checker, then dig into the engine-specific playbooks, beginning with our complete guide to ranking on ChatGPT.
+Once you have a baseline, the seven concrete moves that actually shift it are laid out in how to improve brand visibility in AI search.
+Start by checking where you stand today by hand (sample the engines yourself), then get the lay of the land with our overview of AI search engines and how each one picks its sources, before digging into the engine-specific playbooks, beginning with our complete guide to ranking on ChatGPT.
 I'll keep this page updated as our own cross-engine tracking has more to add.

-Written and maintained by Minel Gunesoglu (LinkedIn), founder of Is My Brand in AI.
-Reviewed June 2, 2026; updated as the evidence changes.
+Written by Minel Gunesoglu, founder of Is My Brand in AI — more about us.
+Reviewed June 2, 2026.